- Guidance and resources for responding to COVID-19 are changing frequently

 Self-Service options are available through myIR and instructions can be found on their website, ird.govt.nz.
 They have advised that critical enquiries should be directed through your agent account manager.
 They will continue to provide online meetings.

-The Ministry of Business, Innovation and Employment (MBIE) provides the guidelines around what businesses can operate under the various lockdown levels.
+The Ministry of Business, Innovation and Employment (MBIE) provides the guidelines around what businesses can operate under the various lockdown levels or traffic lights.

 For more information contact the MBIE advice centre [email protected] or on 0800 424 946